onqtam/headjack/src/evarrow.md

 **It represents the pinnacle of recursive relevance realization & adaptability for conscious life.**

-Perhaps 20-30% of it has ended up here in the form of the most (subjectively) notable quotes.
-In all honesty, it should have been 100% and everyone should just read it from cover to cover.
+Perhaps 20-30% of it has ended up here in the form of the most (subjectively) notable quotes, but reading them is not a substitute for the actual book.
+In all honesty, it should have been 100% as everyone should just read it from cover to cover.

 <!-- toc -->